Folivi95/MITPROJECT/README.md

-# HCI simulator for kids (MIT Project)
-Project is a HCI focused web training program for kids.
-It provides the interact needed to make learning web languages fun
 ## Usage
     1. Clone project
     2. install in a server (I used a php server in my case to avoid the CORS issue).